zilliztech/zilliz-mcp-server/README.md

 ## 4. Usage
 You can start the server in two ways:

-If you are completely new to MCP and Zilliz, we recommend following our step-by-step guide in [USERGUIDE.md](docs/USERGUIDE.md) which will walk you through the complete setup process.
+If you are completely new to MCP and Zilliz, we recommend following our step-by-step guide in [Step By Step User Guide](docs/USERGUIDE.md) which will walk you through the complete setup process.

 ### 4.1.
 Standard I/O (StdIO)